Leading Coaching and Mentoring in Education PG (10324.2)

 Required IT skills

-Students will need to be able to use the LearnOnline (Canvas) learning management system.
+Students will need to access and be able to use the LearnOnline (Canvas) learning management system.

 Work placement, internships or practicums